 If you were blessed with a fast metabolism by genetics, mass gainers can help compensate for your natural high calorie expenditure and set you on the right path to muscle growth.

-Supplements must be considered as part of a solid diet plan.
+Supplements can be considered as part of a solid diet plan but should not replace real food.
 Once you’ve structured all points in your diet plan (calorie and macronutrients intake, food sources and number of meals) turn to supplements.